tenshiemi/mentiras-english/README.md

 # Mentiras: El Musical (English Lyrics)

 Fanslation of the music from Mentiras: El Musical.
+I am not fluent in Spanish so I did my best with the help of Google Translate!

 1. [Castillos (Castles)](./01-castillos.md)
 2. [Cuando Baja la Marea (When the Tide Goes Out)](./02-cuando-baja-la-marea.md)